lumikalt/website/README.md

 # Website + Blog

-I'm gonna post some stuff I find interesting here.
-Will also serve as my homepage.
+gonna post some stuff here, and a homepage.

 2022 @ Lumi Kalt